Alif: Journal of Comparative Poetics

 Alif’s refereeing system and serious scholarship have gained it acknowledgment by a number of prestigious databases including the Modern Language Association (MLA) International Bibliography, JSTOR, Index Islamicus, EBSCO, Project MUSE, and Literature Resource Center (Gale).

 Alif welcomes original submissions on literature and cultural studies for its annual thematic

 issues.
-For more information, please see our submission guidelines.
+For more information, please see our Guides for Authors.

 Alif follows a double-blind refereeing system.
 Each article is submitted to at least two peer reviewers.

 Reviewers are chosen based on specialization in the topic of the article and the theme of any given issue of the journal.

 October 1 Deadline for submission of abstracts (300 words)

 November 1 Contributors notified of the status of abstracts